 One or more Honorary Member may be selected each year by the Academy's Board of Trustees by affirmative vote of at least two-thirds of its members.
 The individual so honored possesses one or more of the following characteristics:

-For the full list of eligibility criteria and information on how you can submit nominations for a worthy Environmental Engineer, click here.
+For the full list of eligibility criteria and information on how you can submit nominations for a worthy Environmental Engineer or Scientist, click here.

 Nancy Sutley is the Chair of the White House Council on Environmental Quality (CEQ).
 In her role as Chair, she serves as the principal environmental policy adviser to the President.
 The Council on Environmental Quality coordinates Federal environmental efforts and works closely with agencies and other White House offices in the development of environmental policies and initiatives.
 In addition, CEQ oversees Federal agency implementation of the environmental impact assessment process and oversees the Office of the Federal Environmental Executive, which works to promote sustainable environmental stewardship throughout the Federal Government.